 A registered nurse trained specifically in holistic modalities can meet with you to design a specific health and wellness recovery plan.
 Holistic therapies enhance the immune system, decrease fatigue and support recovery through stress reduction techniques, nutrition management and lifestyle choices that support optimum well-being.
-For additional information, please call the Holistic Health Center at (859) 301-5959.
+For additional information, please visit our Holistic Health website

 Hereditary Cancer Program

 St. Elizabeth Healthcare has the only comprehensive Hereditary Cancer Program in the tri-state with fulltime genetic counselors dedicated to working with women and families at increased risk for hereditary cancers.

 St. Elizabeth Healthcare has the only comprehensive Hereditary Cancer Program in the tri-state with fulltime genetic counselors dedicated to working with women and families at increased risk for hereditary cancers.We offer comprehensive genetic counseling, hereditary cancer risk assessment, and high-risk management for: